Finleap/engineering.finleap.com/content/posts/2020-02-27-eks-fargate-terraform.md

 author_email: andreas.jantschnig@finleap.com
 ---

 As described in my previous post (which you can find [here](https://engineering.finleap.com/posts/2020-02-20-ecs-fargate-terraform/)), I recently started exploring the possibilities of IaC.
-Upon finishing my ECS setup, it was time to try the same thing with a system that seems to be one of the most widely used container management systems: Terraform.
+Upon finishing my ECS setup, it was time to try the same thing with a system that seems to be one of the most widely used container management systems: Kubernetes.

 The target setup should be the same as in the previous ECS example, meaning the pods should run in a private subnet, communicating with the outside world via a load balancer placed in the public subnet.